All The Queens Men create spectacular theatrical and participatory community arts experiences.

 The Coming Back Out Ball orchestra Violin Elyane de Fontenay*, Nadia Buck, Emma Hunt, Molly Collier, Tara Murphy Viola Tom Higham, Beatrix Stewart Cello Chris Howlett, Jarrad Matthie Double Bass Alexander Araiswale Flute Sophie Western Oboe David Recht Clarinet Justin Beere Bassoon Lyndon Watts Horn Rachel Shaw Trumpet Fletcher Cox Trombone Ming Li Piano Justin Jacobs Percussion Tom Cox *concert master.

-Thank you – Ro Allen, Brenda Appleton, Kristy Aryes, Lou Austin, Dr. Marnie Badham,Kirsty Baird, Dr. Catherine Barrett, Caroline Bayer, Paul Brophy, Michelle Brooker, Jill Bowen, Sheryl Bryce, Lenine Bourke, Kent Burgess, Liz Craig, Karen Cochrane, Jan Cochrane-Harry, Pauline Crameri, Brian Day, Matt Dixon, Maddie Dowling, Drew Downing, Tanja Farmer, Nanette Fox, Forde and Nicol, Sally Goldner, Robyn Good, John Hall, Bonnie Halsall, Nick Henderson, Cas Hunter, Andrew Jacobs, Jen Jennings, Shona Johnson, Ann Lafferty, JR Latham, Benjamin Law, Fiona Macleod, Peter Mensfeld, Heather Morgan, David Morrison, Erin Milne, Roger Monk, Jacinta Moylan, Jess Murphy, Terrence Murphy, Rory O’Neil, Katie Page, Cindy Pastel, Toni Paynter, Chris Reidy, Sue Thomson, Mark Trevorrow, Jason Triolo, Clive Scott Judith Slade, Ben Starick, Annie Stephens Brad Spolding, Ardy Tibby, Noel Tovey, Jenny Villa, Sam Wallman, Peter Waples Crowe, Tony Walsh, Gordon Wilson, Jennifer Wolcott.
+Thank you – Ro Allen, Brenda Appleton, Kristy Aryes, Lou Austin, Dr. Marnie Badham,Kirsty Baird, Dr. Catherine Barrett, Caroline Bayer, Paul Brophy, Michelle Brooker, Jill Bowen, Sheryl Bryce, Lenine Bourke, Kent Burgess, Liz Craig, Karen Cochrane, Jan Cochrane-Harry, Pauline Crameri, Brian Day, Matt Dixon, Maddie Dowling, Drew Downing, Tanja Farmer, Nanette Fox, Forde and Nicol, Sally Goldner, Robyn Good, John Hall, Bonnie Halsall, Nick Henderson, Cas Hunter, Andrew Jacobs, Jen Jennings, Shona Johnson, Ann Lafferty, JR Latham, Benjamin Law, Fiona Macleod, Peter Mensfeld, Heather Morgan, David Morrison, Erin Milne, Roger Monk, Jacinta Moylan, Jess Murphy, Terrence Murphy, Rory O’Neil, Katie Page, Cindy Pastel, Toni Paynter, Nance Peck, Chris Reidy, Sue Thomson, Mark Trevorrow, Jason Triolo, Clive Scott Judith Slade, Ben Starick, Annie Stephens Brad Spolding, Ardy Tibby, Noel Tovey, Jenny Villa, Sam Wallman, Peter Waples Crowe, Tony Walsh, Gordon Wilson, Jennifer Wolcott.